A Lamperti-type representation of continuous-state branching processes with immigration: Introduction

+is a $\cb$ process with branching mechanism $\Psi$, or ${\cb( \Psi)}$.
+This does not seem to be directly related to (\ref{generalizedLampertiTransformation}).
+The fact that it is related gives us what we think is the right perspective on the Lamperti transformation and the generalization considered in this work.
+Indeed,\vadjust{\goodbreak} as previously shown in Ethier and Kurtz [(\citeyear{MR838085}), Chapter 6, Section 1], $Z$ is the only process satisfying

+which is absorbed at zero.
+This is (\ref {generalizedLampertiTransformation}) in the absence of immigration.
+To see that a process satisfying (\ref{ODEFormOfLampertiTransformation}) can be obtained as the Lamperti transform of~$X$, note that if $C_t=\int_0^t Z_s \,ds$, then while $Z$ has not reached zero, $C$ is strictly increasing so that it has an inverse, say $I$, whose right-hand derivative $I'_+$ is given by

-\subsubsection{Continuous-State Branching processes with Immigration}
+\subsubsection{Continuous-state branching processes with immigration}

-Continuous-State Branching Processes with Immigration (or $\cbi$ processes) are the continuous time and space version of Galton-Watson processes with immigration and were introduced by \cite{MR0290475}.
+Contin\-uous-state branching processes with immigration (or $\cbi$ processes) are the continuous time and space version of Galton--Watson processes with immigration and were introduced by \citet{MR0290475}.
 They are Feller processes with state-space $[0,\infty]$ such that the logarithm of the Laplace of the transition semigroup is given by an affine transformation of the initial state.
-(They thus form part of the affine processes studied by \cite{MR2243880}.)
-As shown by \cite{MR0290475}, they are characterized by the Laplace exponents of a spLp and of a subordinator: the logarithmic derivative of the semigroup of a $\cb$ process at zero applied to the function $x\mapsto e^{-\lambda x}$ exists and is equal to the function\begin{esn} x\mapsto x\imf{\Psi}{\lambda}-\imf{\Phi}{\lambda} \end{esn}where $\Psi$ is the Laplace exponent of a spLp and $\Phi$ is the Laplace exponent of a subordinator.
-They are respectively called the \defin{branching and immigration mechanisms} and characterize the process which is therefore named $\imf{\cbi}{\Psi,\Phi}$.
+[They thus form part of the affine processes studied by \citet{MR2243880}.]
+As shown by \citet{MR0290475}, they are characterized by the Laplace exponents of a spLp and of a subordinator: the logarithmic derivative of the semigroup of a $\cb$ process at zero applied to the function $x\mapsto e^{-\lambda x}$ exists and is equal to the function

+where $\Psi$ is the Laplace exponent of a spLp and $\Phi$ is the Laplace exponent of a subordinator.
+They are, respectively, called the \textit{branching and immigration mechanisms} and characterize the process which is therefore named ${\cbi( \Psi,\Phi)}$.

 We aim at a probabilistic representation of $\cbi$ processes in the spirit of the Lamperti representation.